evgenyneu/covid19/README.md

 ## Setup

-Download and install all required software with the following steps.
+In order to run the model, download and install all required software with the following steps.

 ### 1. Install python libraries